js8dev/js8dev/README.md

-- 🔭 Now I am working on my favorite project
+- 🔭 Now I work as a junior frontend developer
 - 🌱 I'm currently learning React + Redux / Mobx, Typescript.
 In the near future I plan to learn Angular, Vue and practice more with Node.js
 - 👯 I want to collaborate on web development
 - 🤔 I need help with practice, I will be glad to work together on the project for free